mrakhgari/AlgorithmDesignCourse/README.md

 1.Homeworks folder contains solution of some question that the source book is Skiena - TheAlgorithmDesignManual.
 Answers is in Farsi :))

-2.Worksheets is workshit :))) we answer them in class
+2.Worksheets are workshit :))) we answer them in class

+we alse have some project.
+I put them in my page :D